timjedrek/red-arrow/src/content/blog/whats-in-a-checkride-understanding-the-faa-practical-test.md

 - Emergency procedures and system failures
 - Use of cockpit checklists and situational awareness

-The DPE is evaluating your decision-making, ability to maintain control of the aircraft, and whether you can perform safely within the required standards.
+The DPE is evaluating your decision making, ability to maintain control of the aircraft, and whether you can perform safely within the required standards.

 ## How Red Arrow Prepares You

 At Red Arrow Flight Academy, we take great pride in preparing our students to succeed not just on the checkride, but as confident, responsible pilots.
-Our FAA-approved curriculum and experienced instructors will guide you through each phase of training with checkride success in mind.
+Our FAA approved curriculum and experienced instructors will guide you through each phase of training with checkride success in mind.

 Located at Dona Ana County International Jetport in Santa Teresa, our school offers wide open airspace and low traffic, making it an ideal training environment for mastering skills without the distractions of a congested airport.
-Plus, our proximity to El Paso gives you a taste of controlled airspace operations as well.
+Plus, our proximity to El Paso, Texas gives you a taste of controlled airspace operations as well.

 Before recommending a student for the checkride, our instructors conduct a thorough stage check and mock oral exams to ensure readiness.
 We will only endorse you when we are confident that you will not just pass, but truly understand what you are doing.